top of page

 • Q-Process – Thermal energy for limestone calcination

-• EL-Process – Electrical demand for kiln operations
+• EL-Process – Electrical demand for kiln operation

 • EL-ASU – Electricity for oxygen production in oxy-fuel systems